 Glass Cannon: His raw power is quite huge compared to his fellow regulars.
 But one solid punch is enough to incapacitate him.

-Heel-Face Turn: Following the events of Part 2, after being rescued by the people he initially despised, hearing how much his father cares about him and after eating his Humble Pie, he joins Viole's team and developped a close friendship with Miseng.
+Heel-Face Turn: Following the events of the Untrustworthy Room game, after being rescued by the people he initially despised, hearing how much his father cares about him and after eating his Humble Pie, he joins Viole's team and developped a close friendship with Miseng.

 Hidden Depths: No, really.
 Blinding Rapdevil with his lighthouse was both resourceful and brave.